 AMA Leadership and Involvement Opportunities for Physicians

 Visit Opportunities for Medical Students for a complete, detailed listing of all leadership and involvement positions at the AMA for medical students.
-For questions, contact Helen Polansky at email@example.com or 312-464-4746.
+For questions, contact Katie Millar at firstname.lastname@example.org or 312-464-4746.

 Visit Opportunities for Resident and Fellow Physicians for a complete, detailed listing of all leadership and involvement positions at the AMA for resident and fellow physicians.
-For questions, contact Patrick O'Keefe at firstname.lastname@example.org or 312-464-4978.
+For questions, contact the RFS staff at email@example.com or 312-464-4978.

-Each year the AMA solicits recommendations from various sources for possible appointment/nomination to a variety of organizations that reflect the AMA's continuing responsibilities in medical education.
-Organizations include the Accreditation Council for Graduate Medical Education and its Residency Review Committees, the American Board of Medical Specialties and its member boards, the National Board of Medical Examiners, Educational Commission for Foreign Medical Graduates, and others.
-Recommendations for appointment/nomination are reviewed by the Council on Medical Education's Nominating Committee, which in turn forwards its recommendations to the AMA Board of Trustees (BOT) for final decision.
-To view the positions, visit the Medical Education Opportunities website.
-Contact Evelyn Sherrill, email@example.com. with any questions.
+The AMA receives requests from key medical education organizations, such as the Accreditation Council for Graduate Medical Education and its Review Committees, the American Board of Medical Specialties and its member boards, the National Board of Medical Examiners, and Educational Commission for Foreign Medical Graduates, among others.
+Visit the Medical Education Opportunities website to view current opportunities.
+Contact Mary O'Leary with any questions.

 The Integrated Physician Practice Section (IPPS) advises the AMA Board of Trustees on policy matters relating to group and faculty practices.
 The section consists of representatives from 11 group and faculty practices throughout the United States.
 The Section meets two times each year to discuss policy matters and activities that bear directly on group and faculty practice plan physicians.
 For more information about serving on the section visit the Integrated Physician Practice Section (IPPS) website.
 Contact Carrie Waller firstname.lastname@example.org or 312-464-4546 with any questions.